 The debt settlement process can do major damage to your credit score.
 You will also have to report the amount of debt forgiven as taxable income.

-Some consumers can discharge some or all of their debt through a formal bankruptcy process.
+Some consumers can discharge a portion or all of their debt through a formal bankruptcy process.
 How the debt is handled will depend on if you file for Chapter 7 or Chapter 13 bankruptcy, the latter of which requires you to complete a repayment plan over a set amount of time before the remaining debt is cleared.